Advisory · Keynotes · Board Counsel — Cybersecurity & AI Strategy

 I don't give comfortable keynotes.

-Audiences have heard every cybersecurity talk.
-I give them something they haven't heard — a genuine challenge to how they think about human risk, security culture, and cybersecurity strategy.
+Audiences have heard every cybersecurity talk and every AI hype narrative.
+I give them something they haven't heard — a strategic frame for how leaders should evaluate risk, value, and action.

-I draw from two decades of research, multiple company exits, and a track record of seeing where the industry needs to go before it gets there.
+I draw from 30+ years at the intersection of leadership, communication, and technology, multiple company exits, and a track record of innovation across both cybersecurity and AI.
 Talks are custom or drawn from a curated backlog of signature presentations.

 The Board's Cybersecurity Blind Spot